 The Path Exploration report in Google Analytics 4 somewhat combines user flow and behavior flow, allowing you to see open-ended paths by pages or events, break down paths by traffic channel or other dimensions, and more.

 And that’s all, folks!

-By understanding how people behave and interact with your website, you can boost your sales, get more people to visit your site, and provide a better user experience.
+By understanding how people behave, interact, and move through your website, you can better understand your audience, find areas to optimize, and provide a better user experience.

-We hope you liked our article on Google Analytics user flow.
-You can also go through our post on how to track google analytics custom events.
+We hope you enjoyed our article on how to use the Google Analytics user flow report in GA4.
+You can also check out our post on How to Track Google Analytics Custom Events.